Academic Master

 Conclusion

-The Australian industrialization should implement the above mentioned policy to eradicate the issue of unbalanced marketing strategies.
-From my case work above it arguably true to say that some of this marketing theory favor the business owner only while the consumer suffers at the expense of the seller maximizing their profits.
-Economic in Australia is not sustainable for near firms to grow thus the government should foresee the implementation of marketing policy.
+Australian industrialization should implement the above-mentioned policy to eradicate the issue of unbalanced marketing strategies.
+From my casework above, it is arguably true to say that some of these marketing theories favor the business owner only while the consumer suffers at the expense of the seller maximizing their profits.
+The economy in Australia is not sustainable enough for firms to grow near it; thus, the government should foresee the implementation of a marketing policy.

 SEARCH